amit1235813/Finance-Claimer/readme.txt

+Chapter 31 - Refactoring Users API
+1. Merged simple-html-branch with master before deploying to Heroku in last Chapter
+2. Refactored code to move all HTML files related to Users in a folder
+3. Changed links in HTML files
+4. Changed links in JS files
+5. Tested all 5 User API

 Chapter 30 - Fix bugs for Edit User form
 1. Bug fix: Hide Bank Details for certain users
 2. Bug fix: Bank details cannot be empty for certain users